Skip to main content

 Or paste manually:

-Name the package explicitly — Bolt will not pick @ideal-postcodes/address-finder from a vague prompt and will tend to scaffold a plain JSX field instead.
+Name the package explicitly — Bolt will not pick @ideal-postcodes/react from a vague prompt and will tend to scaffold a plain JSX field instead.

 Need help?